 Dr. Ashutosh Tiwari, Secretary-General, IAAM presenting the Best Poster Presentation Awards. ©IAAM Media

 The congress ended with deliverables, interdisciplinary thoughts and was concluded with fruitful outcomes towards the advancement of the new age innovation and technology.
-Delegates left satisfied as the conference delivered beyond what they had envisioned.
-The closing ceremony was concluded with the announcement of Advanced Functional Materials Congress 2020, will be held during 04 – 08 March 2020 in Singapore.
+Delegates left satisfied as to the conference delivered beyond what they had envisioned.
+The closing ceremony was concluded with the announcement of the Advanced Functional Materials Congress 2020, which will be held during 22 – 25 March 2020 in Singapore.